sst/guide/_examples/how-to-add-jwt-authorization-with-auth0-to-a-serverless-api.md

 GET /public
 ```

 To secure our APIs we are adding the authorization type `JWT` and a JWT authorizer.
 This means the caller of the API needs to pass in a valid JWT token.
 In this case, it relies on Auth0 to authenticate users.
 The first route is a private endpoint.
-The second is a public endpoint and its authorization type is overriden to `NONE`.
+The second is a public endpoint and its authorization type is overridden to `NONE`.

 ## Adding function code